biatomie/biatomie/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Netsuite
+- 🔭 I’m currently working as Data Analyst Jr
-- 🌱 I’m currently learning Javascript and Python
+- 🌱 I’m currently learning Javascript, Python and SQL
-- 🤔 I’m looking for help with Netsuite, Javascript and Python
+- 🤔 I’m looking for help with SQL, Javascript and Python
 - 📫 How to reach me: bia.tomie@gmail.com

 <br>